Matched betting is used by punters to make money from bookmakers, using free promotional bets offered by the bookies.

 If a bookmaker decides to shut down your account, there are plenty of other sites out there offering free bets, so it will just be a case of moving onto the next one.

-Is There a Punishment for Match Betting?
+Is There a Punishment for Match Betting and Betting Matches?

+There is no formal punishment for matched betting.
 It is very unlikely that the bookmakers will be able to identify which accounts are genuine gamblers and which belong to matched bettors or people who practice matched betting professionally.

 That said some bookies have access to top of the range technological features.
 This can provide accurate and clear information regarding account activity that can identify fraudsters and in some cases match bettors.

-Although, there is no legal punishment if you are seen as persistent “match bettor”, they could close down your account as mentioned.
+Although, there is no legal punishment if you are seen as a persistent “match bettor”, they could close down your account as mentioned.
 This is known as “gubbing”.
 You will be notified by email and will have time to withdraw any funds from your account before the limitations or shut down of your account can proceed.

 Find out more about gubbing in our blog – what is gubbing?